Nexus International University: Academic courses

+In 2023, Nexus International University managed to get its own home in Mityana after all those years of renting in Kampala, now NIU's main Campus is located in Ttamu, Mityana Municipality, Plot 533, Block 124, Nakaziba Road, Ttamu Division.
+While in Mityana, they introduced new programmes/Courses ranging from National Certificates, National Diploma, and more new degree programmes like 1.
+Bachelor in Information Technology under computing, 2.Social Work and Social Administration, 3.Public Administration, 4.
+Education (Science & Arts), 5.Journalism and Mass Communication, 6.Early Childhood Development.
+All these programmes apart from National Certificates and National Diplomas are offered both Online and physical.

-In 2020, new courses introduced, after the University had re-branded, include: 1.
+In 2020, new courses introduced, after the university had re-branded, include: 1.
 An MBA in Oil and Gas 2.
 MBA in Environmental Management 3.
 MBA in International Development 4.
 MBA in Tourism and Hospitality Management and 5.
 MBA Women in Finance.

 Postgraduate Diploma courses last 24 months.
 Master's degree courses last thirty months.
 In addition, the university offers in excess of 70 short courses, lasting a few weeks to a few months.
 The short courses are listed at the university website, referenced here.